Ryal02/Contact-System/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 # DATABASE SET UP
- - create .env and set up your database
+ - create .env and set up your database // OR use sqlite as DB_CONNECTION=sqlite
  - run >>> php artisan migrate
  - run for dummy data >>> Php artisan db:seed